Euler–Lotka equation: Analysis of expression

 From the above analysis we see that the Euler–Lotka equation is in fact the characteristic polynomial of the Leslie matrix.
 We can analyze its solutions to find information about the eigenvalues of the Leslie matrix (which has implications for the stability of populations).

 Considering the continuous expression f as a function of r, we can examine its roots.
 We notice that at negative infinity the function grows to positive infinity and at positive infinity the function approaches 0.

 The first derivative is clearly −af and the second derivative is a^{2}f.
 This function is then decreasing, concave up and takes on all positive values.
 It is also continuous by construction so by the intermediate value theorem, it crosses r = 1 exactly once.
 Therefore, there is exactly one real solution, which is therefore the dominant eigenvalue of the matrix the equilibrium growth rate.

 This same derivation applies to the discrete case.

 Relationship to replacement rate of populations

 If we let λ = 1 the discrete formula becomes the replacement rate of the population.

+Relationship to reproduction numbers in epidemiology

+In infectious disease epidemiology, the growth rate r in the exponential solution can be related to the reproduction number using the generation time distribution.